ECMWFCode4Earth/TropiDash/TropiDash_documentation.md

 ## Section 5 - Point-Wise Temporal Evolution of Atmospheric Variable

-Section 5 enables the possibility to plot the evolution of a forectasted value (accumulated precipitation, mean sea level pressure, skin temperature, and probability of wind gusts of more than 25 m/s at 10 m) in a user-specified point on the map.
+This section introduces the possibility to visualize the forecasted evolution of key atmospheric variables over time.
+Users are empowered to generate plots for a selection of critical variables, including accumulated precipitation, mean sea level pressure, skin temperature, and the probability of wind gusts exceeding 25 m/s at a 10-meter height.
+This functionality is designed to offer insights into the forecasted conditions at any user-specified location on the map, providing a tool for detailed weather analysis.

-The tutorial for this Section usage is provided at [tutorials/Section5_Temporal_Evolution_Tutorial.ipynb](https://github.com/ECMWFCode4Earth/TropiDash/blob/main/tutorials/Section4_Temporal_Evolution_Tutorial.ipynb)
+The tutorial for this Section is provided at [tutorials/Section5_Temporal_Evolution_Tutorial.ipynb](https://github.com/ECMWFCode4Earth/TropiDash/blob/main/tutorials/Section4_Temporal_Evolution_Tutorial.ipynb)

 ### Data sources

-The data source of variables used in this section is ECMWF's Open Data catalog, the same explained in [Section 2](#section-2---atmospherical-variables).
-The variables displayed in this section are the accumulated precipitation, mean sea level pressure, skin temperature, and probability of wind gusts of more than 25 m/s at 10 meters.
+The variables plotted in this section are sourced from the ECMWF's Open Data catalog, as detailed in [Section 2](#section-2---atmospherical-variables).
+This section includes data on accumulated precipitation, mean sea level pressure, skin temperature, and the probability of experiencing wind gusts exceeding 25 m/s at a height of 10 meters.

 ### Plot

-In this section, users can find a background map, a marker and the temporal evolution on the marker position of the accumulated precipitation, mean sea level pressure, skin temperature, and probability of wind gusts of more than 25 m/s at 10 m, from the first day of the selected cyclone until the last one.
-The red-lashed line represents the average track of the tracks given by the ensembles.
-The plots are automatically uploaded every time the user moves the pointer location.
-Please notice that it may take a few seconds to upload the plots.
-The first variable displayed is the daily accumulated precipitation and the other ones appear on scrolling down on the white box.
-The interactive map is deployed through [`ipyleaflet`](https://ipyleaflet.readthedocs.io/en/latest/index.html).
+Within this section, users are presented with an interactive background map that includes a movable marker.
+By positioning this marker, users can visually explore the temporal progression of the four atmospheric variables at the chosen location: accumulated precipitation, mean sea level pressure, skin temperature, and the probability of wind gusts surpassing 25 m/s at a height of 10 meters.
+This exploration spans from the inception to the conclusion of the selected cyclone event.
+A distinctive red-dashed line illustrates the average trajectory derived from ensemble forecasts.

+As the marker is relocated across the map, the plots for these variables are dynamically updated, ensuring the most relevant data is always at the user's fingertips.
+Initially, the plot displayed will show the daily accumulated precipitation; further variables can be viewed by scrolling within the dedicated white box area.

+This interactive experience is powered by [`ipyleaflet`](https://ipyleaflet.readthedocs.io/en/latest/index.html), a python library that delivers a user-friendly and engaging mapping interface.

 ### Functions
-To better understand how the data are processed and how the interactive plots are produced please refer to the python script containing the functions for this section: __[TropiDash/utils_TemporalEvolution.py](https://github.com/ECMWFCode4Earth/TropiDash/blob/main/TropiDash/utils_TemporalEvolution.py)__.
+To better understand how the data are processed and how the interactive plots are produced please refer to the python script containing the functions for this section: __[TropiDash/utils_TemporalEvolution.py](https://github.com/ECMWFCode4Earth/TropiDash/blob/main/TropiDash/utils_temporal.py)__.